Affine quiver Schur algebras and $p$-adic $GL_n$: Introduction

 where $\cS$ is defined as the endomorphism ring

 Here $\cH=\FF[I\backslash \G/I]$ is the (affine) {\it Iwahori-Matsumoto Hecke algebra}, \cite{IM}, and the sum is taken over all standard parahoric subgroups $\rmP^J$ attached to a subset $J$ of the set $\bbI$ of (finite) simple reflections, and $\bv_J \cH$ is the corresponding trivial representation induced to $\cH$.
 In particular, $\cS$ contains $\cH$ as an idempotent subalgebra from setting $J=\emptyset$.
-Note however that $\cB^1$, alias $\cS-\op{Mod}$, is in general not equivalent to $\cH-\op{Mod}$, since $\cB^1$ contains in addition the cuspidal representations, which are not included in the subcategory $\cH-\op{Mod}$ of $\cS-\op{Mod}$.
+(We would like to stress however that, in general, multiplication with $\bv_J$ is not a projection, since $\bv_J$ does not need to be a quasi-idempotent.
+In case $q$ is a root of unity, it might happen that $\bv_J^2=0$.
+This phenomenon is one of the technical difficulties in our paper.)
+Note that $\cB^1$, alias $\cS-\op{Mod}$, is in general not equivalent to $\cH-\op{Mod}$, since $\cB^1$ contains in addition the cuspidal representations, which are not included in the subcategory $\cH-\op{Mod}$ of $\cS-\op{Mod}$.

 We expect that $\cB$ in fact only differs from $\cB^1$ by self-extensions depending on the cuspidal support of the corresponding simple modules, and thus $\cB^1$ contains quite detailed information about the unipotent block $\cB$.